PDLT-University-of-York/test-split-site/docs/help/troubleshooting.md

 ---
 tags:
-# Delete to leave only relevant tags
-    - Foundation
-    - Advanced
-    - Teaching
+    - Key guide - teaching
+    - Key guide - admin
-    - Administration
+    - Help
     - Ultra
     - Panopto
-    - Reading List
-    - Canvas
-    - Xerte
-    - Padlet
-    - Mentimeter
-    - Workshop
 ---

 # Troubleshooting common issues

 !!!
 Summary

-    You can quickly solve many general issues with our systems (such as content not loading, changes not saving) by completing standard troubleshooting steps yourself.
+    Quickly solve many general issues by completing standard troubleshooting steps.

+## Which issues can this fix?

+Many general issues with our systems (particularly **Learn Ultra** and **Panopto**) can be easily and quickly solved with these steps, including:

+- content not loading
+- changes not saving
+- errors for something that usually works

+If you're contacting us for help with issues like this, please try these steps first to see if they fix your problem.
+We'll ask you to do them first anyway!

 ## Key troubleshooting steps

-1. use a supported and updated browser (Chrome or Firefox)
+1. Use a supported and up to date **browser** (Chrome or Firefox)
-2. clear cookies & cache
+2. Clear **cookies & cache**
-3. disable browser extensions/add-ons
+3. Disable browser extensions/add-ons
-4. enable pop ups
+4. Enable pop ups
-5. consider cookies
+5. Consider cookie settings

 For more information on how to complete these steps, see our [troubleshooting guide](https://docs.google.com/document/d/1PV1mw9PiXP6D2UYGrzso8Gnx-aFaugWb4USX_y_h6o0/edit?usp=sharing).